 Physical Education will be taught by a coach from Premier Sports and this will link to the targets children are required to meet by the Government.

-Religious Education will be taught as a discrete subject, if not part of the IPC, and children will learn about religions of the world, the beliefs and related celebrations.
+Religious Education will be taught as a discrete subject and children will learn about religions of the world, the beliefs and related celebrations.

 "The pupil premium funding and sports premium funding are used to good effect."
 Ofsted 2017